Fiehn/wiki-classification-mlops/reports/README.md

 >
 > Answer:

 [This figure](figures/artifact_docker.png) shows our three docker images, one for api, test and train respectively.
-As mentioned in question 15 the utilising the dockerfiles ensures portability and scalability.
+As mentioned in question 15 utilising the dockerfiles ensures portability and scalability.

 ### Question 21